Kunal0004/Sir-Chip/README.md

 I'm Kunal AKA Chip, a 14 year old Developer

- Mark Up: * 🌱 I'm currently learning TypeScript
+ * 🌱 I'm currently learning TypeScript
  * 📮 You can contact me on my Discord: kunalヅ#0004
  * ⛏ I'm working on a discord bot called Cielo

 Skills/Tools: